A Coaching Power Tool created by Sheila Brennan

 Truth is a deep kindness that teaches us to be content in our everyday life and share with the people the same happiness. ~Khalil Gibran

 According to the TheFreeDictionary.com, the definition of CONTENT is:

 - Desiring no more than what one has; satisfied;

 - To make content or satisfied.

 Content is something that few of us are able to achieve in our lives.
 As a society, we seem to always be looking for bigger, better, faster, newer and view the things that we have as not as good as the newest model.
-This is often true of a marriage and spouses as well.
+This is often true of marriage and spouses as well.
 We feel that we’d be better off with someone newer, younger, smarter, thinner, richer, and/or prettier.
-We lose sight of the good qualities in our spouse.
+We lose sight of the good qualities of our spouse.
 We forget about the commitment, the good times and the love that we once felt.
 Since as a society, we look to bigger, brighter, flashier, thinner, it’s natural that we forget to acknowledge when we are content and happy especially regarding relationships and one of the most valued relationships, our marriage.
 Val Farmer, a clinical psychologist, wrote that one of the reasons a marriage fails is because the parties are disrespectful and judgmental of their marriage and spouse.
 Marriage needs acceptance, admiration, appreciation and emotional safety.
 A husband and wife need to be able to recognize when they are content and happy.
 This requires awareness and a deep sense of gratitude.
-We seem to be grateful for things we lose.
-We take our good fortune for granted: relationships, health, careers.
+We seem to be grateful for the things we lose.
+We take our good fortune for granted: relationships, health, career.
 That explains why people do not describe themselves as content.
 Content may imply complacency yet that couldn’t be farther from the truth.
 Content is synonymous with appreciation and gratitude.

 Anger and hate against one we love steels our hearts, but contempt or pity leaves us silent and ashamed.
 Edgar Rice Burroughs